Step 1: Create a sample Amazon Redshift cluster

 for this tutorial. -

-If your organization is eligible, you might be able to create a cluster under the Amazon Redshift free trial program.
-To do this, choose Free trial to create a configuration with the dc2.large node type.
+If your organization is eligible and your cluster is being created in an AWS Region where Amazon Redshift Serverless is unavailable, you might be able to create a cluster under the Amazon Redshift free trial program.
+Choose either Production or Free trial to answer the question What are you planning to use this cluster for?
+When you choose Free trial, you create a configuration with the dc2.large node type.
 For more information about choosing a free trial, see Amazon Redshift free trial

 In Sample data, choose Load sample data to load the sample dataset into your Amazon Redshift cluster.
 Amazon Redshift loads the sample dataset Tickit into the default